Singletrack Sidewalks (STS)

 Great that your 3 year old is a mountain biker.
 Has your 3 year old been on the flat trail that’s directly adjacent to golden bike park that loops around the wooded drainage ditch, near the archery range?
 Not sure if that’s officially part of the bike park, but it’ right there and super fun for a kid, plus it’s shaded under the tree canopy.
 How about the flat fairmount trail which is across Easley Road from GBP?
 I’m not sure a child that age could ride up Kinney it’s fairly long and steep.
 An STS is not a pump track...that’s not part of the plan is it?

-teev over 5 years ago
+teev about 6 years ago

 @ Teev,